Discover Jama Masjid in Ahmedabad: A Spiritual and Architectural Marvel

 What is different about the Jama Masjid of Ahmedabad?

 The Jama Masjid was the complete opposite of its predecessors in that it was a large, grandiose structure.
-The mosque complex has a large paved courtyard that can be entered from three different directions.
+The mosque complex has a large paved courtyard that can be entered in three directions.
 The courtyard has an ablution tank in the middle.
 The west side of the building is home to the prayer hall.

 What is the dress code for Jama Masjid Ahmedabad?